 WASM Celebrates 125 years!

-The WOMEN’S ART SOCIETY OF MONTREAL was founded in 1894 by two Montreal women, Mary Martha Phillips and Mrs. James H. Peck (nee Mary Alice Skelton), with the goal of integrating women into the art world at a time in history when women had few rights and were relegated to other roles.
+The WOMEN’S ART SOCIETY OF MONTREAL was founded in 1894 by two Montreal women, Mrs. James H. Peck (nee Mary Alice Skelton) and Mary Martha (May) Phillips, with the goal of integrating women into the art world at a time in history when women had few rights and were relegated to other roles.
 The parent body was incorporated in Toronto in 1892.

 In the mid-nineteenth century, women were not considered to be serious contributors to the field of art and had enormous difficulty obtaining a public showing, some even having to hide their true identities for fear of social recrimination.